sillycoconut2003/fyp/reports/eda_summary.md

 ## Validation Notes
 *EDA findings validated through comprehensive notebook analysis (notebooks/eda.ipynb) including statistical summaries, visualizations, and data quality assessments.
 All figures confirmed through direct data analysis.*

+FYP Supervisor meeting:
+1. dashboard is ok, choose top 5 kpi and explain on them
+2. add context on the shapes/patterns on graphs. people might not know what the pattern means
+3. documentation explain the graphs also
+4. why only forecasting 36 months, why not try for longer (could be a question in presentation later on)